About the Cape Coral Quilters' Guild

 Sally Janke, 1st Vice President

 Deborah Shimko, Secretary

 Claudia Keen, Website Manager

 The Guild is so fortunate to have gifted members who can teach classes and new techniques to our members.
-Classes may be a new pattern for one of our community comfort quilts or a new pattern members are anxious to learn.
+Classes may be a new quilt/block quilt pattern or technique members are anxious to learn.
 Classes range from the beginner quilter just learning to quilt to the intermediate quilter who has been quilting for years.

 At various times during the year, the Guild brings in outside teachers for classes.
 The classes give members new perspectives and interest to their quilts.